 Introduction

 Livelihood can be defined as the measures that individuals use to meet their needs and make a living.
-It does it to generate an income and live a better life (Habib et al., 2023).
-According to Ellis (2000), livelihood is defined as the assets like “human, natural, social, physical and financial capitals”, activities and accessibility of those activities through institutions and social interaction required to sustain a means of living.
-Sustainability of livelihood may be viewed as a situation where livelihood is adequate to avoid poverty and increase the general well-being of a person or a household (FAO 2013).
-The issue of sustainable livelihood is increasingly gaining ground, particularly in developing economies where poverty rates, hunger rates, poor economic growth, and poor agricultural systems in the regions are on the rise (Fahad et al., 2023).
-This will, in turn, result in livelihoods in a sustainable way as integrators that will facilitate the policies that incorporate development, sustainable resource management, and poverty reduction (Krantz, 2001) and have great influence on people’s livelihoods and the wider availability of assets (Panda, 2014).
+It generates income and leads to a better life (Habib et al., 2023).
+According to Ellis (2000), livelihood is defined as the assets like “human, natural, social, physical and financial capitals,” activities and accessibility of those activities through institutions and social interaction required to sustain a means of living.
+Sustainability of livelihood may be viewed as a situation where livelihood is adequate to avoid poverty and increase the general well-being of a person or household (FAO, 2013).
+The issue of sustainable livelihood is increasingly gaining ground, particularly in developing economies, where poverty rates, hunger rates, poor economic growth, and poor agricultural systems in the regions are on the rise (Fahad et al., 2023).
+This, in turn, results in sustainable livelihoods as integrators that will facilitate policies that incorporate development, sustainable resource management, and poverty reduction (Krantz, 2001) and have great influence on people’s livelihoods and the wider availability of assets (Panda, 2014).

-High dependence on agriculture is one of the main features of rural economies of developing countries: their lives are mainly centred around agriculture; regrettably, the primary sources of livelihood do not support their livelihoods (Guo et al. 2022).
-Farming is common in most of the rural areas, but livelihoods are complex; rural households tend to have a diverse collection of interests.
-The structures of rural communities are the rural livelihoods and they receive a living standard either as their livelihoods are certain or uncertain in the long term (Habib et al., 2023).
-Lack of the necessary resources in poor rural communities prompts them to seek alternative sources of income by undertaking low-payback and occasionally dangerous nonfarm practices to help them offset any losses suffered in the agricultural production and supply (Yang et al. 2022).
-According to the research done by the “Food and Agriculture Organization” (FAO) on poverty and agricultural systems, livelihood diversification was deemed crucial in contributing to livelihood risk management and poverty alleviation in South Asia (FAO 2015).
-Nevertheless, the rural communities remain totally oblivious to their objective of breaking the poverty cycle with livelihood diversification (Fahad et al., 2023).
+High dependence on agriculture is one of the main features of rural economies in developing countries: their lives are mainly centered around agriculture, and regrettably, the primary sources of livelihood do not support their livelihoods (Guo et al. 2022).
+Farming is common in most rural areas, but livelihoods are complex.
+Rural households tend to have a diverse collection of interests.
+The structures of rural communities are rural livelihoods, and they receive a living standard either because their livelihoods are certain or uncertain in the long term (Habib et al., 2023).
+Lack of the necessary resources in poor rural communities prompts them to seek alternative sources of income by undertaking low-payback and occasionally dangerous nonfarm practices to offset any losses suffered in agricultural production and supply (Yang et al. 2022).
+According to research conducted by the “Food and Agriculture Organization” (FAO) on poverty and agricultural systems, livelihood diversification was deemed crucial in contributing to livelihood risk management and poverty alleviation in South Asia (FAO, 2015).
+Nevertheless, rural communities remain completely oblivious to their objective of breaking the poverty cycle with livelihood diversification (Fahad et al., 2023).

-Rei et al. (2020) note that rural entrepreneurship has traditionally been depicted as a more potent weapon to be adjusted to the modern social and economic requirements and prioritising business models that are sustainable, even though, as Rei et al. (2020) remark, rural regions are traditionally described as areas with a strong degree of poverty and low economic activity.
-Entrepreneurs have economic and structural opportunities in the rural environment that can be tapped into to transform the region, which can be enhanced through the creation of networks of entrepreneurs (Barber et al., 2021).
-Rural entrepreneurship can contribute to this in the sense that it can assist rural businesses in adding value to their communities and create more resilient communities (Pato and Teixeira, 2018) and to the creation of a sustainable and inclusive future.
-Particularly, rural entrepreneurship is considered a tool for solving urgent social and economic problems; in this respect, environmental conservation has become quite a priority along with encouraging economic life (del Olmo-Garcia et al., 2023).
+Rei et al. (2020) note that rural entrepreneurship has traditionally been depicted as a more potent weapon to adjust to modern social and economic requirements and prioritize business models that are sustainable; however, as Rei et al. (2020) remark, rural regions are traditionally described as areas with a strong degree of poverty and low economic activity.
+Entrepreneurs have economic and structural opportunities in rural environments that can be tapped into to transform the region, which can be enhanced through the creation of networks of entrepreneurs (Barber et al., 2021).
+Rural entrepreneurship can contribute to this in the sense that it can assist rural businesses in adding value to their communities, creating more resilient communities (Pato and Teixeira, 2018) and creating a sustainable and inclusive future.
+Rural entrepreneurship is considered a tool for solving urgent social and economic problems; in this respect, environmental conservation has become a priority, along with encouraging economic life (del Olmo-Garcia et al., 2023).